Specializing in Laser Assisted skin Surgery

 Laser Assisted Excisions of Moles, Skin Lesions, Skin Tags

-From our extensive experience with use of CO2 laser in dermatologic surgeries and procedures, using a highly focused laser beam, brings less post-operative discomfort and a significantly decreased amount of bleeding during procedure itself, resulting in very precise and clean cuts through your skin, which significantly helps with the appearance* of a post-excision scar*.
+From our extensive experience with use of CO2 laser in dermatologic procedures, a highly focused laser beam brings less post-operative discomfort and a significantly decreased amount of bleeding during the procedure itself, which significantly helps with the appearance of a post-excision scar*.

-Finally, no matter what procedure you had, whether a laser or scalpel was used for the excision, it is important to acknowledge that kids, teenagers and your adults are at very high risk of keloid scarring.
+Finally, no matter what procedure you had, whether a laser or scalpel was used for the excision, it is important to acknowledge that kids, teenagers and young adults are at very high risk of keloid scarring.

-Visit “Dermatologic Surgery” section to learn which Surgical Dermatology Services we offer.
+Visit our Dermatologic Surgery page to learn which Surgical Dermatology Services we offer.